getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 Authentication tokens are passed using an auth header, and are used to authenticate as a user account with the API.
 For more information, see the [full documentation on Authentication]({%- link _documentation/api/auth.md -%}).

 ## Webhooks
+Webhooks allows your service to receive requests about specific resources, depending on your selection.
+For more information, see the [full documentation on Webhooks]({%- link _documentation/workflow/integrations/integration-platform/webhooks.md -%}).

 ## UI Components